Skip to main content

 4 universities consortium on cultural heritage law (between UTS Law, Renmin Law School, Kent Law School and Toulouse Law School).

-The first phase of research
+The current phase of research

 1